 Four high \dot{E} pulsars are being timed with the Rossi X-ray Timing Explorer satellite (RXTE).
-PSR J1811-1925 was discovered in the center of the supernova remnant G11.2-0.3 in 1997 using the ASCA telescope (Torii et al. 1997).
-It has the highest \sqrt{E}/d^2 of any radio-quiet pulsar after Geminga and we expect to detect it in gamma rays.
-It exhibits large timing noise.
-The young pulsar J1846-0258 resides in the core of a Crab-like pulsar wind nebula at the center of the bright shell-type SNR Kes 75.
-Based on its spin-down rate and X-ray spectrum, it is possibly the youngest known rotation-powered pulsar, with an estimated age of 884 yrs (Livingstone et al. 2006).
+PSR J1811-1925 is located in the center of the supernova remnant G11.2-0.3 and was discovered in 1997 using the ASCA telescope (Torii et al. 1997).
+With the highest $\sqrt{\dot{E}}/d^2$ of any radio-quiet pulsar after Geminga, it is very likely that we will detect gamma rays from this source.
+This young pulsar exhibits a large timing noise.

+The remarkable young pulsar J1846-0258 resides in the core of a Crab-like pulsar wind nebula at the center of the bright shell-type SNR Kes 75.
+Based on its spin-down rate and X-ray spectrum, it is likely the youngest known rotation-powered pulsar, with an estimated age of 884 yrs (Livingstone et al. 2006).

-Two other young pulsars that may be bright GLAST sources are B0540-69 and J0537-6910 in the large Magellanic cloud.
+Two other young pulsars that may be bright GLAST sources are B0540-69 and J0537-6910 in the large Magellenic cloud.
 These pulsars have been monitored with RXTE over the last years and additional measurements in the first part of the GLAST mission are expected, before the end of the RXTE mission.

-The remaining six high \dot{E} , low S{1400} pulsars are J0205+6449, J1124-5916, J1747-2958, J1833-1034, J1930+1852, and J2021+3651.
+The remaining six high \dot{E} , low S{1400} pulsars are J0205+6449, J1124-5916, J1833-1034, J1930+1852, J1617-5055, and J2021+3651.
 Depending on the pulse shape and the intensity of the surrounding radio nebulae, some of these are detectable with the 70-meter class telescopes.
 For the others, only the Arecibo and Green Bank (GBT) radio telescopes are appropriate.

 GLAST will also perform "blind" searches for new radioquiet pulsars (Ziegler et al. 2008), that is, search for pulsations in gamma-ray sources which are not known pulsars.
-Furthermore, the GLAST LAT may detect gamma-ray sources bearing neutron star signatures, for which no pulsations are observed, as was the case for the EGRET source 3EG J1835+5918 (Reimer et al. 2001; Halpern et al. 2007).
-The positional uncertainty obtained with the LAT should be small enough so that Arecibo, GBT and Parkes can perform deep radio pulsation searches.
+Furthermore, the GLAST LAT may detect gamma-ray sources bearing neutron star signatures, for which no pulsations are observed, as was the case for the EGRET source 3EG J1835+5918 (Halpern et al. 2007).
+The position uncertainty obtained with the LAT should be small enough so that Arecibo, GBT and Parkes can perform deep radio pulsation searches.